oly-exams/exam_tools/docs/exam_feedbacks.md

 | ![feedback choose subpart](img/feedback_add4.png) |  ![feedback choose subpart](img/feedback_add5.png) |

 ## Review Feedbacks
 All Feedbacks for the currently disscussed exam are visible to everyone.
 While the leaders prepare feedbacks, the authors can already react to them.
-Each feedback can have one of four states:
+Each feedback can have one of four states which is controlled by the organizers:
 * **Submitted**: The feedback has successfully been submitted to the server and is now visible to everyone.
 * **Scheduled for voting**: This feedback will be partially or entirely part of a voting of the entire board.
 * **Implemented**: The changes suggested in this feedback have been included in the exam, either after a voting or after having been accepted by the authors.